 - A feeler connection is in charge of establishing short-lived connections with addresses in the new table.
 If those succeed, they are inserted in tried (if test-before-evict permits).

 While the first countermeasure prevents an incoming malicious connection from polluting the new table with his own addresses, the second one validates the healthiness of the connections hosted in new.
 These two countermeasures have an impact on the approach selected by the attacker.
-Note that, under the assumption that addresses in new are legitimate, an attacker not only needs to pollute the tried table but it needs to be lucky enough so that at least c per cent of the outgoing connections are selected from tried, being c the consensus percentage needed to synchronize.
-Modelling the selection from the tables as a binomial Z with probability 0.5, the success probability for an attacker becomes:
+Note: under the assumption that addresses in new are legitimate, an attacker not only needs to pollute the tried table but it needs to be lucky enough that at least c percent of the outgoing connections are selected from tried, since c is the consensus percentage needed to synchronize.
+Modeling the selection from the tables as a binomial Z with probability 0.5, the success probability for an attacker is as follows:

 As before, we plot the bounded probability for the attacker in such a scenario for different number of outgoing peers, c=0.8 and additional 20% anchor connections.

 We observe a much nicer probability bound here.
 Indeed, with 10 outgoing connections (plus 2 anchors), we observe that an attacker can be bounded to a 0.1% probability with as few as 3% of the table filled with honest addresses.

 The aforementioned analysis was made assuming addresses coming from new are honest.
 We argue that this is likely to be true for the following reasons:

 - Addresses in new are only inserted upon request, and this solicitation is only made to the outgoing connections.
 It is thus likely that although the tried table can be easily polluted, the new table contains a significant amount of legitimate addresses.